2022 Las Vegas Aces season

-As the first seed in the Playoffs, they had home court advantage against the eight seed Phoenix Mercury in the First Round.
+As the first seed in the playoffs, they had home court advantage against the eight seed Phoenix Mercury in the first round.
 The Aces won the first game 79–63 and cruise to a game two victory 117–80 to win the series two games to zero.
-In the Second Round they faced off against the fourth seeded Seattle Storm.
+In the second round they faced off against the fourth seeded Seattle Storm.
 Las Vegas lost the first game at home 73–76.
 However, they won game two 78–73 to send the series to Seattle tied.
 The Aces prevailed in over time in game three of the series and also won game four in Seattle to take the series three games to one.
 The Aces would again have home court advantage in the WNBA Finals where they matched up against the third seed Connecticut Sun.
 Las Vegas won the first two games at home 67–64 and 85–71 respectively.
 The Aces lost game three in Connecticut 76–105.
-However, they game back and won game four to win the series three games to one and finish as WNBA Champions.
+However, they came back and won game four to win the series three games to one and finish as WNBA Champions.
 This was the first championship in franchise history.
+This also marked the first time a team won both the WNBA Commissioner's Cup and the WNBA Finals.

 During the postseason, A'ja Wilson was named MVP, Jackie Young won Most Improved Player, Chelsea Gray was Finals MVP, and Coach Becky Hammon was named Coach of the Year in her first season.